 What Are The Advantages Of Getting Fitted For Golf Clubs?

 Once you have been fitted for clubs, you will have a clearer idea of the shaft material, flex, and weight that promotes your preferred launch and ball flight.
 These are the best driver shafts on the market.

 If you are a beginner or high handicapper.
-You will likely derive more benefit from oversized clubheads that offer more forgiveness.
+You will likely derive more benefits from oversized clubheads that offer more forgiveness.
 You may find that your clubhead is too small for you, but without being fitted, you would never know.

 Furthermore, a fitting will help you determine what loft angles will help you achieve a high, powerful launch.
 In this article, Golfweek’s Jackson Lewis explains that players with faster swing speeds tend to gain more value from stronger lofted clubs.